South Sudan plane crash: All on board survive 'miraculous' landing

 "It is miraculous completely," Ateny Wek Ateny, the South Sudanese presidential spokesperson.
 "There are only minor injuries.
 There was no single death."

-The incident took place at the airport in Wau.
+The incident took place at the airport in Wau, in northwestern South Sudan.

 Both Wal Achieng, an official at South Supreme Airlines in Wau, and Ateny said 43 people were on board.
 Achieng said of those, 40 were adults and three were children.